 From the rescue environment you can launch Macrium ReDeploy to adapt the recovered Windows system to its new environment whether that is a virtual machine or a different computer.
 With Macrium Reflect ReDeploy, you can restore an image to a replacement computer or even create virtual hard drives to virtualize the machine, a technique sometimes called Physical to Virtual or P2V.

-Macrium ReDeploy is now included all editions of Macrium Reflect except for the Free Edition.
+Macrium ReDeploy is now included in all editions of Macrium Reflect except for the Free Edition.

 VBScript, PowerShell and MS-DOS batch file support